davidliuk/blog/src/apply/test/TOEFL/SPEAKING/独立题/README.md

 ### 运动健身

-Doing sports is beneficial to people' s physical and mental health.
+Doing sports is beneficial to people's physical and mental health.
 For example, I like doing various kinds of sports, such as swimming, jogging, playing tennis and so on.
 Doing sports can let me stretch out my arms and legs, improve my flexibility and strength and lose calories.

 During the process of exercising, students possess a robust body, which lays a solid foundation for their busy learning.

 ### 集中精力

 When doing important tasks, you should be 100% focused and concentrated so that you can finish the tasks on time with high quality.
 For example, I often discuss the group project with my partners at my home.
-It' s a very quiet place where we can totally keep our mind on discussion and achieve high efficiency.
+It's a very quiet place where we can totally keep our mind on discussion and achieve high efficiency.

 When doing important tasks, you should be 100% focused and concentrated so that you can finish the tasks on time with high quality.
 For example, When I am studying, I usually choose a very quiet environment and turn off my cellphone.
 In this way, I can totally keep my mind on study and achieve high efficiency.
 And for employees, they should definitely do the same thing and focus more on their work.

 When you are studying or reading books, you should be 100% focused and concentrated so that you can be more efficient.
 For example, When I am studying, I usually choose a very quiet environment, like the library, because I can totally keep my mind on study and achieve high efficiency.
-However, if the library allows group discussion, it will be very noisy and crowded, so it' s very easy for students to get distracted.
-As a result, they can' t focus on their study anymore.
+However, if the library allows group discussion, it will be very noisy and crowded, so it's very easy for students to get distracted.
+As a result, they can't focus on their study anymore.

 For example, I am a university student who has a lot of papers and tasks to do.
 Last week, I had 3 papers to write, then I chose to finish one paper at a time.
 During the process, I could be fully concentrated and get high efficiency.
 After finishing writing one paper, I could continue to write another one. in this case, I could finish each paper on time with high quality.

 #### 反证法

 For example, students should not be allowed to use cellphones in school, because it is a major distraction.
 Students can use their phones to play video games, check social media accounts, or watching videos online.
-These will distract students' attention from study, and they can' t focus well on study.
+These will distract students' attention from study, and they can't focus well on study.

 ### 提高效率

 > 这个只是一个论点，没有论据和论证

 For e. g., in the math test, students can use calculators to calculate some complicated operations.
 In this way, it can help them save time and get high efficiency.
-What' s more, the result is more accurate, so that students can get higher grade in the test.
+What's more, the result is more accurate, so that students can get higher grade in the test.

-What' s more, studying at home is more efficient, because the environment is more comfortable and quieter.
+What's more, studying at home is more efficient, because the environment is more comfortable and quieter.
 As a result, I can be more focused on learning.

-It' s so efficient, I mean, the plan helped us save a lot of time.
+It's so efficient, I mean, the plan helped us save a lot of time.

 I could be fully concentrated and get high efficiency.